Doopdon/trace/README.md

 It should do most of what react does.

-to run the app: open the trace.html file in the demo folder in chrome to run a bunch of demos unconnected to a server.
+to run the app: open the trace.html file in the trace-app folder in a browser.